Library Card Sign-up Month

 Libraries play an important role in the education and development of children.
 Studies show that children who are read to in the home and who use the library perform better in school and are more likely to continue to use the library as a source of lifetime learning.

-Librarians are literacy experts.
-Libraries offer a variety of programs to stimulate an interest in reading and learning.
+Libraries also offer a variety of programs to stimulate an interest in reading and learning.
 Preschool story hours expose young children to the joy of reading, while homework centers provide computers and assistance to older children after school.
 Summer reading clubs keep children reading during school vacation and have been shown to be the most important factor in avoiding the decrease in reading skills that educators refer to as "summer learning loss."
+Movies and puppet shows are other popular offerings.